rsanchez/eecli-wiki/Troubleshooting.md

 }
 ```

-When you run PHP from the command line, there is no HTTP_HOST.
-To get around this, eecli "spoofs" the HTTP_HOST value, based on what is found in your .eecli.php config file.
-You may also set HTTP_HOST at run time with the --http_host option.
-Let's say I was using the configuration above, and I wanted to run eecli locally.
-I could set my .eecli.php config to this:
+When you run PHP from the command line, there is no `HTTP_HOST`.
+To get around this, `eecli` "spoofs" the `HTTP_HOST` value, based on what is found in your `.eecli.php` config file.
+You may also set `HTTP_HOST` at run time with the `--http_host` option.
+Let's say I was using the configuration above, and I wanted to run `eecli` locally.
+I could set my `.eecli.php` config to this:

 ```php
 'server' => array(